magicleap/prismatic/README.md

 For more information and guides are available on Magic Leap's [Developer Portal](https://developer.magicleap.com/learn/guides/helio).

 For live samples and code snippets, highlighting the Web Platform's core features, checkout the Developer Samples website [here](https://magicleaphelio.com/devsamples).

+## What's New
+- Faster model loading
+- Model instancing
+- Models scroll with page
+- Models can be extracted with raycast: Users no longer have to be interacting with the parent element on the page to extract them.
+- **&lt;stage>** tag: Devs can specify how much space their experience will take up.